secretfader/www/content/blog/2019/rebuilt-again/index.md

 illustrationDescription = "Trees, mountains, and sky; as seen from the Peak to Peak Highway near Black Hawk, Colorado.
 (Photo by Susan Young)"
 +++

 A small voice called from the backseat.
 "Dad?
 After the surgery, you won't have toes anymore!"
 "That's right," I responded, realizing that even our short drive to school left plenty of time for questions from an curious kid.
 Sloan, my three-year-old, is nothing if not inquisitive.
-Her questioning continued.
+Her line of inquiry continued.
 "You don't want your toes?"

 I responded that even though my left (and remaining biological) foot hurt very badly, I was rather fond of it.
 However, there's no denying that a [summer of Colorado adventures][adventures] did irreparable damage, even if I was conciously having fun.
 Early in November, I learned my options were to amputate or undergo a long process of slowly fusing nearly all joints in my mid and hindfoot, a complex and painful ordeal with only middling success rates for anyone with an existing neurological condition, like me.